j-perry/push-notification-service/README.md

 The application may be tested both within Eclipse and using a third party API environment tool such as [Postman](https://www.getpostman.com/apps).

-The application has a number of integration tests that may be executed within the application.
+The application has a number of integration tests that may be executed within the application that have been written using TDD/BDD in JUnit 4 and Hamcrest.